 It is no secret that libraries’ physical circulation is falling year over year.
 The digital revolution has put access to titles right into readers’ pockets.
-According to a recent study by Pew Research Center, 76% of library patrons are also smartphone users.
+According to a recent study by Pew Research Centre, 76% of library patrons are also smartphone users.

 When library use declines, funding becomes less of a priority, and beloved community branches take a hit.
-Britain, which has closed nearly 800 libraries since 2010, provides a cautionary tale about the fate of underutilised libraries.
-The challenge of getting users into libraries when competing with corporate powerhouses like Amazon, Netflix, and other streaming services has many forward-thinking libraries pivoting from a traditional service model focused primarily on lending books to one focused on providing lifelong learning opportunities for their communities through relevant programming, services, and events.
+Britain, which has closed nearly 800 libraries since 2010, provides a cautionary tale about the fate of under-utilised libraries.
+The challenge of getting users into libraries when competing with corporate powerhouses like Amazon, Netflix, and other streaming services has many forward-thinking libraries pivoting from a traditional service model focused primarily on lending books to one focused on providing lifelong learning opportunities for their communities through relevant programmes, services, and events.

 According to the latest report available from the Institute of Museum and Library Services (IMLS), the number of programs offered at libraries between 2006-2016, increased by 48%.
 The attendance at these events is also growing, though at a slower rate.
 The same report shows a 35% increase in attendance from 2009-2016.

 Increase in programs offered from 2006-2016

 Increase in program attendance 2009-2016

 The Pew Research Centre research found attendance would likely be even higher if users only knew what the library offered.
 Nearly half of the people surveyed did not know that their libraries provided important educational programs and services.
 A stunning 38% of people didn’t know their library offered digital lending, though 90% of public libraries do.

 How can this be when library bulletin boards are bursting with fliers promoting these very services?
 The effort and resources put into providing high-quality programming are tremendous.
 What more can libraries do to maximise attendance at these events, increase library usage, and integrate the library experience into users’ everyday lives?